 In 1982, however, Welch was fired from the film Cannery Row and replaced with a woman 15 years her junior.
-After successfully suing the studio for age discrimination, and winning 10 million dollars, Welch’s movie career was effectively over as she was shunned from Hollywood.
+After successfully suing the studio for age discrimination, and winning 10 million dollars, Welch’s movie career was effectively over as she was shunned by Hollywood.
 This forced Welch to shift to the small screen, where she would appear in various movies and series for the next several decades, culminating in the short-lived show Date My Dad in 2017.
-But the world won’t soon forget the woman that Playboy Magazine named the most desirable woman of the 1970s.
+But the world won’t soon forget the lady that Playboy Magazine named the most desirable woman of the 1970s.
 Bombshell status indeed.

 7. Debbie Harry

-Sidebar, if you are a music junkie, definitely check out our deep dive into the rise and fall of Sonny and Cher.
 Blondie was inducted into the Rock and Roll Hall of Fame in 2006 and continues to be active to this day.
 So, thankfully it’s still possible to see blonde bombshell Debbie Harry strut her stuff across the stage.